Kreyol Essence Oil Update | Shark Tank Season 11

 Lori Greiner is next, and she says that because the product doesn’t have clinical trials for hair growth and other aspects, she is out because of the risk.

-Last but not least is Kevin O’Leary, who makes them a sharky deal of $400,000 for a 37% stake in the company.
+Last but not least is Kevin O’Leary is interested and makes them a sharky deal of $400,000 for a 37% stake in the company.
 The entrepreneurs say this is just too large an ask, and try to convince him otherwise.

 Stephane gets emotional, but even this doesn’t sway Kevin.
 They eventually counter with a royalty offer, which immediately piques Kevin’s interest.